"I am interacting with my son in a way I didn't think was possible."

 "Outstanding Training" - Richmond Adult Community College

-After their first class-room workshop the 30 families who joined 'On the Ball' Summer 2017 were allocated into groups with 5-6 similar children and enjoyed 5 weeks of sport together.
-Parents and children experienced the benefits of visual and sensory strategies to support inclusion.
-Having fun together reduced anxieties.
-The children learned that sport can be enjoyable.
-The parents identified how even a simple strategy, like a visual timetable, can not only help children join a sport programme but can also be used at home in the mornings to identify tasks, lower tension and get children to school on time.
+After their first class-room workshop the families who join 'On the Ball' are allocated into groups with 5-6 similar children and enjoy up to 10 weeks of sport together.
+Parents and children experience the benefits of visual and sensory strategies to support inclusion.
+Having fun together reduces anxieties.
+The children experience that sport can be enjoyable.
+Their parents identify how even a simple strategy, like a visual timetable, can not only help children join a sport programme but can also be used at home in the mornings to identify tasks, lower tension and get children to school on time.

-Families joining On the Ball provided information about their children to help Action-attainment create groups of children with similar abilities and an activity programme that would be accessible and rewarding.
-Over the full programme parents received support and sign-posting from Action-attainment and also shared information with the other families.
+Families joining On the Ball provide information about their children to help Action-attainment create groups of children with similar abilities and an activity programme that aims to be accessible and rewarding.
+Over the full programme parents receive support and sign-posting from Action-attainment and also start to share information with the other families.

-The first parent workshop was open to any family wanting to know more about how sensory and communication needs impact children's learning and inclusion.
-The final wrap up workshop was designed to explore questions posed by families who participated in the active learning with their children.
-This final workshop included information from Tom Silver on growing up with communication needs and the strategies that he used in different ways as he transitioned from school to college, university and the work place.
+Our first parent workshop is open to any family wanting to know more about how sensory and communication needs impact children's learning and inclusion.
+Our final wrap up workshop is designed to explore questions posed by families who have participated in the active learning with their children.
+This final workshop includes information on anxiety and ways to support children's inclusion.

 Active and informed parenting is key to positive outcomes for young people with speech, language and communication needs.